SpaceX to attempt rare on-shore Falcon 9 rocket landing this week

-It's become routine to see a SpaceX Falcon 9 rocket blast off from Cape Canveral in Florida and then watch the first-stage booster come back for a soft landing aboard an autonomous droneship far off shore in the Atlantic Ocean.
+It's become routine to see a SpaceX Falcon 9 rocket blast off from Florida's Cape Canaveral and then watch the first-stage booster come back for a soft landing aboard an autonomous droneship far off shore in the Atlantic Ocean.
 But the company's next mission features the rare return of a Falcon 9 directly to dry land.

-Elon Musk's rocket company will launch the Argentinean Earth-observing satellite Saocom 1B from Cape Canaveral Air Force Station Thursday evening.
+Elon Musk's rocket company will launch the Argentinean Earth-observing satellite Saocom 1B from Cape Canaveral Air Force Station Friday night.
 Two smaller spacecraft, a commercial radar satellite called Sequoia and a weather data satellite dubbed Gnomes-1, will also be along for the ride.

 SpaceX has only made one other ground pad landing in the past 12 months, as part of a resupply mission to the International Space Station on March 7.
 Multiple factors factor into whether SpaceX lands ashore or on a droneship, a critical one being the trajectory of the flight and how far the rocket is from the coast once it's separated from the second-stage rocket.